Xybor/XyChat/DEPLOYMENT.md

 Xychat$ go run main.go -h
 ```

 ## Step 6.
-Open the application
+Access the application

-Now open your browser and access the web at `http://domain:port/ui/`.
-Example: [http://localhost:1999/ui](http://localhost:1999/ui).
+See the [FEATURES.md](./FEATURES.md) for all APIs of the application.

 ## Some option examples